 The Wide Bandwidth Channel Switch element is defined in 8.4.2.163 (Wide Bandwidth Channel Switch element).
 This information element is present when switching to a channel width wider than 40 MHz.

+Each New VHT Transmit Power Envelope element that is present is defined to have the same format as the VHT Transmit Power Envelope element (see 8.4.2.164) and includes a distinct value of the Local Maximum Transmit Power Units Interpretation.
+If present, the New VHT Transmit Power Envelope element indicates the local maximum transmit powers for the BSS for the indicated bandwidths with an indicated units interpretation after channel switching (see 10.38.1).

 8.5.8.7 Extended Channel Switch Announcement frame format

 The Extended Channel Switch Announcement frame is transmitted by an AP in an infrastructure BSS, a STA in an IBSS, or a mesh STA in an MBSS to advertise a channel switch.
 The format of the Extended Channel Switch Announcement frame Action field is shown in Figure 8-449.